larsenjohn/herebyaccident/_posts/2016-04-20-jekyll-site-hosted-on-github.md

 ## Create a gh-pages branch

-Create a new gh-pages branch and remove all content.
+Create a new gh-pages branch.

     $ cd fresh-clone
     $ git checkout --orphan gh-pages

-    $ git rm -rf
+Now empty out the folder in the new branch.

 ## Add content and push